Free cookie consent management tool by TermsFeed The getpeercert() method of SSLSocket class | Pythontic.com

 Parameters:

-binary_form – Boolean value that determines the form in which the certificate is returned.
+binary_form – Boolean value that determines the format in which the certificate is returned.
 If True is passed, the certificate is returned as a Python dictionary.
-If False is passed, the certificate is returned in DER binary format as a Python string.
+If False is passed, the certificate is returned in DER(Distinguished Encoding Rules) binary format as a Python string.

 Return Value: